Table of Contents

 These numbers make one thing clear: there’s never been a better time to create an AI app that taps into the power of speech recognition and shapes the future of user interaction.

-Difference Between Speech Recognition and Voice Recognition: Are They the Same?
+Difference Between Speech Recognition and Voice Recognition: Are They Same?

 While many people use speech recognition and voice recognition interchangeably, they actually refer to two different technologies, both powered by AI but with distinct purposes.